Provisional Admission to McCormick

 - Shall receive no grades lower that C and will not be able to request an Incomplete.

 Students admitted provisionally will have their status reviewed by the Students Standing Committee of the faculty after the completion of their first semester.
-Ordinarily, provisional status will be lifted by the Students Standing Committee if the provisions named above are met at the time of the review.
+Ordinarily, provisional status will be lifted by the Student Standing Committee if the provisions named above are met at the time of the review.